-Note: If you connected a game console, it may take a few seconds for your image to appear.
-To reduce the lag time, set your game console's output signal to a progressive signal of 480p or 720p.
+Note: If you connected a game console, it may take a few seconds for your image to appear when you switch to the game console's input source.
+To reduce the potential lag in response time to game commands, set your game console's output format to a progressive signal of 480p or 720p.
 See your game console documentation for instructions.